 - developing and evaluating technological interventions to get quality psychotherapeutic care to the most individuals possible;

-- bringing holistic interventions (e.g., mind-body approaches, trauma-sensitive yoga) to individuals who might not otherwise access them.
+- bringing holistic interventions (e.g., trauma-sensitive yoga, mind-body integration, context-inclusive approaches) to individuals who might not otherwise access them.

 Dr. Catherine Reich - Psychotherapy and Trauma Research Lab

 The Psychotherapy and Trauma Research Lab includes two separate lines of research.
 The primary line of research investigates why therapy/counseling "works."
 In other words, what mechanisms are responsible for client change.
 We often examine verbal and nonverbal behaviors of the therapist for their impact on psychotherapy process and outcome.
 The second line of research primarily centers around self-blame cognition held by trauma survivors and aims to learn more about the development, function, maintenance, and process of change for these types of thoughts.

 Dr. Gargi Sawhney - Safety, Health and Research Methods (SHARM) Lab

 The Safety, Health and Research Methods (SHARM) lab investigates topics that include occupational safety, occupational stress, coping, recovery, and employee health and well-being.
 In addition, this lab explores the role of individual and contextual factors that influence psychometric properties of survey measures.
 If you are interested in join the SHARM lab, please contact Dr. Gargi Sawhney at firstname.lastname@example.org.